Every language has its own origin and history. When it comes to Chinese, you must know that the language has seen many changes over time.

 There Are Over 50000 Characters

 You thought learning the ABCs was tough as a child?
 Imagine having the learn thousands of characters to get by.
 The Chinese language has more than 50,000 characters for you to choose from.
-Reading the newspaper requires you to know a minimum of 3000 characters.
+Reading the newspaper requires you to know a minimum of 3000 characters, which some higher chinese tutors will encourage their students to read more.
 This makes it a bit difficult to work around.
 However, with the right guidance, you will be able to get around to understanding the language better.
 While there may be many characters for you to work with, by the end of the day, you will be opening up better opportunities for yourself.

 Over 800 Million People Speak Mandarin Chinese